core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Upon exhausting the Sender Sequence Numbers, the endpoint MUST NOT transmit further messages using this Security Context, it SHOULD inform the Group Manager and retrieve new Security Context parameters from the Group Manager ({{sec-group-re-join}}).

-### Update Involving the Group Manager {#sec-group-re-join}
+### Re-joining the Group {#sec-group-re-join}

-If the Group Manager gets informed that a group member does not have an up-to-date Security Context, it can take one of the following actions:
+The Group Manager can assist an endpoint with incomplete Sender Security Context to retrieve missing data of the Security Context and thereby re-join the group.
+The two main options are described in this section.
+Update of Replay Window in Recipient Contexts is discussed in {{sec-synch-seq-num}}.

+#### New Sender ID {#new-sender-id}

-* The Group Manager assigns the endpoint a new Sender ID as described in {{sec-group-key-management}}.
-The endpoint can then retrieve its new Sender ID and other parts of the immutable Security Context from the Group Manager and derive a new Sender Context (see {{ssec-sender-recipient-context}}).
-Since the Sender Sequence Number of the endpoint is initialized to 0, this prevents the reuse of AEAD nonces with the same Sender Key.
+The Group Manager assigns the endpoint a new Sender ID, leaving the Gid, Master Secret and Master Salt unchanged.
+The Group Manager MUST assign an unused Sender ID.
+Having retrieved the new Sender ID, and potentially other missing data of the immutable Security Context, the endpoint can derive a new Sender Context (see {{ssec-sender-recipient-context}}).
+The Sender Sequence Number is initialized to 0.

+The Recipient Context of the other group members corresponding to the old Sender ID becomes stale (see {{sec-group-key-management}}).

+#### New Security Context for the Group

-* The Group Manager establishes a new Security Context for the group (see {{sec-group-key-management}}).
-The Group Manager SHOULD NOT establish a new Security Context for the group because one member has an outdated Security Context, unless that was already planned or required for other reasons.
+The Group Manager establishes a new Security Context for the group (see {{sec-group-key-management}}).
+The Group Manager SHOULD NOT establish a new Security Context for the group because one member has an outdated Security Context (see {{new-sender-id}}), unless that was already planned or required for other reasons.
 All endpoints of the group need to acquire new Security Context parameters from the Group Manager.

-In either case, group members may end up retaining stale Recipient Contexts (see {{sec-group-key-management}}) and may also need to update the Replay Window (see {{sec-synch-seq-num}}).
+How to handle the old Security Context is discussed in {{ssec-key-rotation}}.

 # Pairwise Keys # {#sec-derivation-pairwise}